DOJ Alleges Police Department Abuse of Power in Small-Town Mississippi Takes a Page Out of Dickens

 “After an extensive review, we found that police officers in Lexington routinely make illegal arrests, use brutal and unnecessary force, and punish people for their poverty — including by jailing people who cannot afford to pay fines or money bail.
 For too long, the Lexington Police Department has been playing by its own rules and operating with impunity — it’s time for this to end,” said Assistant Attorney General Kristen Clarke of the Justice Department’s Civil Rights Division.

-The Justice Department’s report comes after a 10-month investigation and found that more than half of Lexington’s residents had warrants out on them for unpaid fines and fees and over the past two years, one out of every four residents were arrested, according to the New York Times.
+The Justice Department’s report comes after a 10-month investigation and found that more than half of Lexington’s residents had warrants out on them for unpaid fines and fees and over the past two years, one out of every four residents was arrested, according to the New York Times.
 Most of the arrests were for noncriminal acts like using profanity, according to Justice Department officials.

 “Going into town for any reason can mean going to jail,” the report said.